Qumulo/docs/platforms/hpe-apollo-4200-gen9/quick-start-guide.md

 ## Flashing Of Hpe Intelligent Provisioning Firmware

 {{site.data.alerts.important}}
-**IMPORTANT!
-ONLY execute these instructions if the Intelligent Provisioning check in the FVT failed.**
+ONLY execute these instructions if the Intelligent Provisioning check in the FVT failed.
 {{site.data.alerts.end}}

 The HPE Intelligent Provisioning firmware for the HPE Apollo 4200 has no method available to flash this component in the system.
 To acquire the firmware, download the binary file from [HPE Support Center](https://internal.support.hpe.com/hpsc/swd/public/detail?swItemId=MTX_f6abd3e3803e4b2395eee361c3) and follow the instructions below.